‘RHOC’ Star Emily Simpson Slams Tamra Judge For Being ‘Rude’ After Vicki Gunvalson’s Birthday

 Gunvalson then admitted that after taking on a part-time role after 13 years of starring on the series full-time, she was making the most of her new position and continuing to have fun with her co-stars and friends.

-To see more of Simpson, Judge, and her co-stars, don’t miss new episodes of The Real Housewives of Orange County Season 14 on Tuesday nights at 9 p.m. on Bravo TV.
+The Real Housewives of Orange County, which is now on its 14th season, airs on Tuesday nights at 9 p.m. on Bravo TV.